Fees & Scholarships

-- Students on International English Centre (IEC) Pre-sessional and International Foundation courses are entitled to free Cwrt Mawr accommodation on a first come first serve basis.
+- Students on International English Centre (IEC) Pre-sessional and International Foundation courses are entitled to inclusive Cwrt Mawr accommodation on a first come first serve basis.

 - Students on study abroad programmes paying international tuition fees are eligible for the International Accommodation Award.
 Places are allocated on a first-come first-served basis.
 For more information contact email@example.com.

 - Students who choose to take up the International Accommodation Award but then decide to move into private accommodation elsewhere must notify the accommodation office and return their key.
 At this point they will no longer have access to the International Accommodation Award.

 - Students who initially move into one accommodation building, but later decide to move to a different University-managed building, will have fee-inclusive accommodation or £2,000 discount applied to the new accommodation on a pro-rata basis (at a nightly rate).

 - Moving accommodation is subject to availability and requires you to complete a Transfer Request.